-The Skills Toolkit (http://www.skillstoolkit.ox.ac.uk/) brings together information about workshops, seminars, conferences and on-line resources which will give students the opportunity to extend their research skills and further develop transferable skills.
+The Research Skills Toolkit brings together information about workshops, seminars, conferences and online resources which will give students the opportunity to extend their research skills and further develop transferable skills.
 These have been designed with the intention of helping students achieve their research goals as well as enhancing their employability.